Characterizing illusions of competence in introductory chemistry students

 Royal Society of Chemistry

 Digital Object Identifier (DOI)

 Pazicni, Samuel and Bauer, Christopher F., "Characterizing illusions of competence in introductory chemistry students" (2013).
-Chemistry Scholarship.
+Chemistry Education Research and Practice.
 23.

 © Royal Society of Chemistry 2013